MP Estate Planning UK

 Trustees have several key responsibilities, including:

-• Distributing trust assets according to the trust deed
+• Distributing trust assets according to the terms of the trust deed and considering any letter of wishes from the settlor

 The following table summarises the primary responsibilities of a trustee and their implications: